aamcrae/MeterMan/sma/config.md

 The inverter name may be a host name or an IP address.

-The default poll interval is 90 seconds, and default retry time is 61 seconds.
+The default poll interval is 60 seconds, and default offset is -5 seconds.
 The timeout default is 10 seconds.
 Enabling ```trace``` and ```dump``` will turn on logging of packet connections to the inverter and dumping of packets.
 Enabling ```volts``` will monitor and save the inverter voltage readings.